-The Center at Punchard (The Center), 30 Whittier Court, Andover, has been busy this winter.
-Here are some of the activities on tap:
+The Center at Punchard (The Center), 30 Whittier Court, Andover, is busy with activity.
+Here are some of the programs on tap:

 Men’s Breakfast — Jungle Talk: The Amazon Basin: Friday, Oct.
 18, 8:30 a.m.
 Professor Ken Thomas of Northern Essex Community College explores the Amazon Basin of South America; $4.

 Jewelry Making: Mondays, Oct.
 21 to Nov.
 4, 1 to 3 p.m.
 Learn to make earrings, a necklace and a bracelet; materials provided, but bring beads and other objects to incorporate into creations; $30; eight students maximum.

 Can You Sudoku?: Tuesdays, Oct.
 22 and 29, 9:30 a.m., Old Town Hall, Main Street.
 Sudoku enthusiast Frank Raymond leads puzzle solvers in sharpening their intellect while developing their logic and patience; $5.

 Meet the Author — Andrew Coburn: Tuesday, Oct.
 22, 1:30 p.m.
 Former crime reporter and city editor at The Eagle-Tribune, Coburn has written short stories and 13 novels.
 Coburn will talk about some of the perils of reporting on the criminal underworld.
 His novel, “Sweetheart,” a suspense mafia novel set in Boston that was adapted into a film, will be screened on Thursday, Oct.
 17, at 7 p.m. at the center; $3 fee for the talk; film screening is free.